numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 where a less precise loop can be defined, *unless* the ufunc author does this intentionally using a promotion.

-This considerations means that upcasting has to be limited by some additional method.
+This consideration means that upcasting has to be limited by some additional method.

 *Alternative 1:*